Generate and Add SSH Keys

 Understand how to generate SSH keys to configure Git, SFTP, or Drupal Drush.

 Pantheon does not provide access to a shell environment over SSH.
-These directions allow you to have passwordless access if you configure Git, SFTP, or Drush to use SSH keys.
+These directions allow you to authenticate operations on Pantheon like Git, SFTP, WP-CLI or Drush via SSH keys.

 Use the steps in this section to generate your SSH key.